JoshuaKim1789/PV-API-JSON/README.md

 - **voltage**: The `voltage` attribute indicates the voltage of the battery in volts (V).
 It's a decimal number with one fraction, such as `48.3V`.

 - **current**: The `current` attribute signifies the current of the battery in amperes (A).
 It's presented as a decimal number with one fraction, for instance, `5.4A`.
+    -  Positive Battery Current **(+)**: Discharge, indicating energy is being supplied from the battery to power loads.
+    - Negative Battery Current **(-)**: Charge, indicating energy is being supplied to the battery for charging.

 - **temperature**: The `temperature` attribute provides details on the battery's temperature.
 It includes sub-objects for `min`, `mean`, and `max`, which represent the minimum, mean, and maximum temperatures recorded by temperature sensors.
 Temperatures are measured in degrees Celsius (°C) as decimal numbers with one fraction, e.g., `33.6°C`.
 If a single temperature sensor is in use, the `mean` value should be considered, with others as null.